rangle/angular-training-slides/slides/src/content/directives.md

 ## `NgFor` Directive

-- Mechanism to define multiple chunks of UI at once based on an iterable <!-- .element: class="smaller-font" -->
+- Mechanism to define multiple chunks of UI at once based on an iterable using a `for...of` statement
-- The internal variable of the iteration <!-- .element: class="smaller-font" --> (`item`) is scoped in the template <!-- .element: class="smaller-font" -->
+- The internal variable of the iteration (`item`) is scoped in the template
-- Similar syntax of a <!-- .element: class="smaller-font" --> `for...of` statement <!-- .element: class="smaller-font" -->

 ```html
 <ol>